jeanhoyos/frogs_robot_module/README.md

 by replacing pkg with your module name and type with your file name

 - Change the name of the launch file to match your module functionality

+Navigate to the message folder (e.g. robot_module_msgs) and adapt the CMakeLists.txt and package.xml to match your new folder name